Proposed expansion of the New York City Subway: Second Avenue Subway

-The Second Avenue Subway, having been repeatedly delayed and shaved back from a six-track combined local/express line to a two-track superexpress line since 1919 (with occasional construction between 1972 and 1976), was launched in 2007.
+The Second Avenue Subway was repeatedly delayed and shaved back from a six-track combined local/express line to a two-track superexpress line since 1919 (with occasional construction between 1972 and 1976).
+Construction of the Second Avenue Subway began in 2007.
 A tunnelling contract was awarded to the consortium of Schiavone/Shea/Skanska (S3) by the Metropolitan Transportation Authority (MTA) on March 20, 2007.
-This followed preliminary engineering and a final tunnel design completed by a joint venture between AECOM and Arup.
-Parsons Brinckerhoff is the Construction Manager of the project.
+This followed preliminary engineering and a final tunnel design completed by a joint venture between Aecom and Arup.
+Parsons Brinckerhoff was the construction manager of the project.
 This contract, and the full funding grant agreement with the Federal Transit Administration, which was received in November 2007, is for Phase I of the project, a new line between the existing 63rd Street Line and 96th Street and Second Avenue.
 The total cost of the 8.5 mi line is expected to top $17 billion.

 A ceremonial ground-breaking for the Second Avenue Subway was held in April 2007.
 The tunnel boring machine (TBM) began digging the tunnels for Phase I in May 2010 and completed its excavations in September 2011.
 Phase I, consisting of 2 mi of tunnel and three stations, was opened in January 2017.
 It cost $4.45 billion.
 A 1.5 mi, $6 billion second phase is in planning; land acquisition for Phase 2 started in April 2022.
+As of October 2023, Phase 2 was set to open in early 2032.

 The RPA's Fourth Regional Plan proposed two northward extensions.
 Phase 2B would be an extension of Phase 2 under 125th Street from Lexington Avenue to Broadway.
 Phase 2C would be a spur to Third Avenue–149th Street, connecting with the IND Concourse Line.